-When choosing a shade tree it is good to choose a tree that does more than give shade.
+When choosing a shade tree it is good to pick one that does more than just give shade.
 Fall color is a natural feature of many trees but few are as famous or as glorious as Sugar Maple.
 Many people travel to New England and Canada every fall to see the brilliant display put on by the forests of sugar maple but you can enjoy that same spectacle in your own garden.
 If you are looking for a large shade tree that will live for many decades and increase in beauty as it grows, then Sugar Maple is an excellent choice.
 It can be grown as a specimen tree in a large lawn or planted around your property to give form and height to your garden.
 It also makes a terrific privacy tree when planted in groups or rows, and it can even be pruned into a hedge.

 Maple is a tree that will happily grow in shade until it reaches the sunlight above, so it can be planted among other deciduous trees.
 Perhaps you have some existing old trees on your property.
 At some time in the future these may become old and need removal.
-If you have planted Sugar Maples among them then they will have grown and be ready to replace your old trees when that time comes.
+If you have planted Sugar Maples among them, they will have grown and be ready to replace your old trees when that time comes.
 If you plant your Sugar Maple in the open it will develop a broad, round crown.
 If planted in the shade of other trees it will be more upright and taller, with a narrower outline.
 Flowers can be seen in early spring, but these are not conspicuous and look like small green balls on the branches of the tree before the leaves emerge.
 They develop into the well-known ‘maple keys’ that spin through the air in fall.
 The bark is brown and as the tree matures it develops vertical ridges and furrows and becomes rougher.

 Sugar Maples prefer deep, rich soil of a loamy or sandy nature.
 They will tolerate clay soil if it is well-drained.
 They will not do well in wet, badly-drained soils or in thin, rocky soils.
 This tree will do well in urban setting but needs to be located away from highways or areas of pollution.
 It is not tolerant of road-salt.
 It will also thrive in rural areas and is an excellent choice for developing natural woodland areas or for large properties.

-Your Sugar Maple tree will grow around one foot a year but may grow a little faster while it is young.
+Your Sugar Maple tree will grow around one foot per year but may grow a little faster while it is young.
 If you are planting in a lawn, apply good organic mulch underneath the branch area, but keep the mulch away from the actual trunk.
 Keep your tree well-watered, especially when young and use a tree fertilizer to keep it growing rapidly and healthily.